-Perhaps you own a fabulous space of one kind or another, and you believe it has the potential to be a moneymaker as an event venue for short-term rentals.
-Perhaps you’ve got an ultra-cool loft with lots of sunlight that you’d like to outfit as a space for high-profile meetings.
-Maybe you own a distinctive gallery filled with gorgeous art, and you’d like to add an additional source of income by hosting photoshoots.
-Or perhaps it’s a stunning mansion that would be perfect for wedding receptions and parties.
+Perhaps you own a fabulous photo studio and you believe it has the potential to be a moneymaker as an event venue for short-term rentals.
+Or, perhaps you’ve got an ultra-cool loft with lots of sunlight that you’d like to outfit as a space for high-profile meetings.
+Maybe you own a distinctive gallery filled with gorgeous art, and you’d like to add a source of income by hosting photoshoots.
+Or, you own it’s a stunning mansion that would be perfect for wedding receptions and parties.

 What is a business plan?

-The average business plan is about 15 to 20 pages long (but some are much longer, for more complex ideas).
+The average business plan is about 15 to 20 pages long (but some are much longer for more complex ideas).
 In the case of an event venue, your plan will probably run on the shorter side, especially if it’s just for your own planning purposes.

 - Description of the business itself — what will your business be like?

 - Description of the market — who will your customers be?

 - Financials — this is where quantitative stuff like income, cash flow, balance sheet, etc. will go

 How to create an effective event venue business plan

-Below, we share a list of key steps that you can adapt to your specific needs and goals.
-(After all, if you’re writing this plan with the intention of attracting investors, it’ll probably be different than a document that’s just for internal purposes.)
+Below, we share a list of five key steps that you can adapt to your specific needs and goals.
+After all, if you’re writing this plan intending to attract investors, it’ll probably be different from a document just for internal purposes.

-Do some initial research
+1. Do some initial research

-Brainstorm possibilities for your space
+2. Brainstorm possibilities for your space

 Now that you understand your product, market, etc., it’s time to think outside the box!
 It’s a total cliche, but it’s helpful to remember that there really are no bad ideas in brainstorming.
-Just go ahead and generate a big list of thoughts about what the space could do.
+Just go ahead and generate an extensive list of thoughts about what the space could do.

-Define the purpose of your event venue business plan
+3. Define the purpose of your event venue business plan

-Gain a general understanding of the structure of a business plan
+4. Gain a general understanding of the structure of a business plan

 - Key partnerships: Other businesses you’ll work with — this might include suppliers, cleaning companies, caterers, and so forth

-- Key activities: How your business will achieve a competitive advantage, such as technological strategies (this might include use of Peerspace, which we’ve highlighted below); revenue streams, distribution channels, etc.
+- Key activities: How your business will achieve a competitive advantage, such as technological strategies (this might include the use of Peerspace, which we’ve highlighted below); revenue streams, distribution channels, etc.